Dominican Sisters of the Immaculate Conception: History

 The Dominican Sisters of the Immaculate Conception Province were founded by Mother Maria Rose Kolumba Białecka in 1861.
 She was born on August 23, 1838, in eastern Poland.
 Utilizing her many natural and supernatural gifts, Mother Białecka, at the age of 19, followed the dictates of her heart and entered the novitiate of the Dominican Sisters in Nancy, France to receive her religious formation.
 Not long after making her first religious vows, she returned to Poland to lay the foundations for the Congregation of the Dominican Sisters in Poland.

-Heavy on Mother Białecka's heart was her countrymen's many needs, namely their struggle with poverty and illiteracy.
-Her mission of charity began by organizing a network of parochial schools where children and adults could learn to read, write, and better understand their Catholic faith.
-It was her burning desire that society's poorest, sick, and dying were provided with material help and sacramental assistance from the Church.
-She desired for them to realize their own dignity and reconcile themselves with God before they died.
+Her mission of charity began by organizing a network of parochial schools where children and adults could learn to read, write, and better understand the Catholic faith.
+With high poverty and illiteracy, she believed it was the responsibility of the Church to aid society's poorest, sick, and dying with material help and sacramental assistance.

 Mother Białecka founded the very first Dominican Convent in Poland in 1861.
 Before her death in 1887, this congregation grew significantly and four other convents were also established.

 Membership

-The requirements for entering the congregation are: the applicant must be 18–35 years, have a high school diploma, be in good physical, mental and emotional health, and have a pastor's or spiritual director's letter of recommendation.
-Joining the community is a thorough process in which the community and the person interested discern whether or not this lifestyle is appropriate for the person in question.
+The requirements for entering the congregation are that the applicant must be 18–35 years of age, have a high school diploma, be in good physical, mental and emotional health, and have a pastor's or spiritual director's letter of recommendation.
+Both the community and the applicant engage in a period of discernment to determine if the lifestyle is a good fit for the applicant.

 Areas where the order can be found

-The Dominican Sisters of the Immaculate Conception are present in 8 countries and on 4 continents and they have served the Church in North America for 80 years.
+The Dominican Sisters of the Immaculate Conception are present in 8 countries and on 4 continents and they have served the Church in North America for over 100 years.

 Other convents of Dominican Sisters of the Immaculate Conception in North America are found in Justice, Illinois (Provincial House); Milwaukee; Mountain Home, Arkansas; and Calgary, Alberta, Canada.
 They also have convents and mission houses in Poland, Italy, Cameroon, Russia, Ukraine, and Belarus.